amaankazi81/GYM-Management-System-Website/README.md

 **Features**

-Login System: Secure login for both admins and members using email and password.
+Login System: Secure login for both admins and members using email and password using Firebase Autentication adding manually mail and passwords.

 Admin Dashboard: Add, search, edit, and delete members.
 Send fee reminders via notifications to members.